saif-byte/DataSciencePortfolio/README.md

 _Tools used : BeautifulSoup_

+[PDF to CSV](https://github.com/saif-byte/pdf_to_csv): A python script to extract data from pdf to csv, excel, google sheets or any database.

+_Tools used : Tabula_

 [Finding Best Deal on Booking.com](https://github.com/saif-byte/DataSciencePortfolio/tree/master/BestHotelDeal): A project to automate the task of finding best deal on Booking.com.
 The script will find best deals and save all the inforamtion in a csv file.